PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 A pair of expensive boots, trimmed with fur, came into my limited view. "'Prentice, says I. Now move your foot."
 After moment, the pressure in my stomach eased.
 I sucked in air and rolled over clutching my side.

 When I looked, I was surprised to see that the owner of the voice was short, much shorter than it's booming register led me to believe.Boltac had the voice of a hero, but was squat and broad-chested.
 Perhaps 5'6".
-But solid and strong.
+Alvasir, purveyor of unknown meat, glared down upon him.
+"He hasn't paid," he said, without outstretched palm.

+Boltac grabbed my arm and lifted me to my feet.
+As soon as I was off the ground, my better instincts took over and I tried to wriggle free.
+But his grip was like a vise and I was held fast.

+"Prentice, pay the man," he said, pressing a coin into my hand.

+I looked down and saw a piece of gold, GOLD!
+In my palm.
+Gold was something that I had heard of, that I had heard clinking together in the depths of fat purses, that I had caught glimpse of like the flashes of fish in dark streams, but to actually hold a piece of it in my hand.
+This was more than enough to pay for the meat I had attempted to steal, and perhaps enough to pay for the man's whole food stand.

+To this day, I don't know why I did what I did.
+Perhaps it was because I had never had much of anything before.
+Well, nothing except rags, a pain in my stomach and a nearly constant search for a place to sleep.
+But this was a gold coin.
+This was everything.

+"How much?"
+I asked.

+"Give me the coin boy!"

+"A coin of gold for your fried rat?"
+The crowd of onlookers.
+"Your price is too dear for me.
+My master would beat me for paying so much."

+"THIEF!" exploded Alvasir, "Give me the gold!"
+I thought I had overplayed my hand, but the chuckled from over my shoulder.

+Of course, I tried to escape.
+Why wouldn't I run from the only good thing that had ever happened to me.
+And remember, the name Boltac had no greatness associated with it.
+He was just another strange character from some small mountain settlement.
+A Merchant.
+A Shopkeeper.
+A profession not held in much esteem.

+I gave up trying to escape.
+"Why did you save me?"
+I asked.

+"I did not save you, boy.
+I made a purchase.
+I have need of a 'Prentice, and you seem a likely lad."

+"What does it pay?"
+I asked, confidence bouye

+"Why did